csvalpha/sofia/README.md

 #### With Docker
 The docker container does not contain any editor so do the following instead:
 1. Run `docker compose -f docker-compose.development.yml run sofia sh` to connect to the container
-2. In there, run `apt install nano`
+2. In there, run `apt install nano` (or any other editor of your choice, it will deleted again when you close the connection to the container)
 3. Then run `EDITOR="nano" bundle exec rails credentials:edit`
-4. When done, press `ctrl+x` to save the credentials
+4. When done, save the file and close the editor
 5. Type `exit` to close the connection to the container

 #### Without Docker